Get lost in the Old Town

 Sunrise in Hội An is a prime time to grab your hat and hop on a bike.
-With any luck, you’ll find yourself in a sea of green, with water buffalo flicking their tails along the path and flocks of herons scattering on the horizon.
-The island of Cẩm Kim, a ferry hop away, is a lush, lovely landscape.
-In Cẩm Thanh and Trà Quế, you’ll pass quiet riverside lanes, vegetable farms, and frond-fringed ponds.
+With any luck, you’ll find yourself in a sea of green, with water buffalo flicking their tails.
+In Cẩm Thanh and Trà Quế, you’ll pass vegetable farms and frond-fringed ponds.

 An Bàng Beach, just a 10-minute drive from the Ancient Town, promises seafood lunches, sandy stretches and cool waves.
-Soul Kitchen is a favourite chill-out spot to bring your books, beach blankets, and bikinis.
-For a full day of sun and surf, board the ferry to the Chàm Islands, where you’ll have pristine shores and a handful of diving spots all to yourself.
+Bring your books, beach blankets, and bikinis; or board a boat to the pristine shores of the Chàm Islands.

-An insightful diversion awaits 40 kilometres away at the Mỹ Sơn Sanctuary, a UNESCO Cultural Heritage Site.
-Tucked into a valley near a shaded stream, these temples were built by the Chàm people, who established a thriving spice trade long ago in Central Vietnam.
-The surviving structures, which bear the scars of time and war, date from the 7th to the 13th century.
+Mỹ Sơn Sanctuary is a UNESCO Cultural Heritage Site 40 kilometres from Hoi An.
+Tucked into a valley near a shaded stream, these temples were built by the Chàm people.
+The surviving structures date from the 7th to the 13th century.

-Like the rest of Central Vietnam, Hội An weather can be unpredictable.
-Expect rainy days and several storms from September to January.
+Expect rainy days and several storms from October to January.
 If you arrive at the start of the year, bring a few extra layers to stay warm.
-March to May are the best months to visit, but you can also see Hội An from June to August, if you don’t mind the intense heat.
+March to May are the best months to visit, but you can also see Hội An from June to August if you don’t mind the heat.